 What if you oppose conduct at your employer that you believe is illegal harassment or discrimination–but it later turns out you are wrong?

-If your employer retaliated against you on this basis, it is still unlawful FEHA retaliation–as long as you reasonably and in good faith believed that what you were opposing met the definition of harassment or discrimination.11
+Suppose your employer retaliated against you on this basis.
+In that case, it is still unlawful FEHA retaliation–as long as you reasonably and in good faith believed that what you were opposing met the definition of harassment or discrimination.11

 Example: Paul reasonably believes his supervisor is committing sexual orientation harassment against him, and Paul complains to HR.
 The harassing behavior stops, but the supervisor starts assigning him to shifts which allow him to earn little in tips.